Developers rarely work all by themselves, on a deadline, or ship something they’ll only use once (with no idea whether it actually works).

 GitHub Classroom uses environmental variables for storing credentials used in testing, these values are located in your

 If you are recording new cassettes, you need to make sure all of these values are present.

-user_idof an organization admin (classroom owner)
+user_idof an organization admin.

-TEST_CLASSROOM_STUDENT_GITHUB_TOKENOAuth Access Token for GitHub Classroom on behalf of the test student
+TEST_CLASSROOM_STUDENT_GITHUB_TOKENThe Personal Access Token for the student

 To obtain these values you will need:

 It is best if you create your own organization for testing purposes, if you have done so: